-1920 Opening night of the starry Ziegfeld Follies of 1920 at the New Amsterdam Theatre, featuring performances by Fanny Brice, W.C.
+1920 Opening night of the Ziegfeld Follies of 1920 at the New Amsterdam Theatre, featuring performances by Fanny Brice, W.C.
 Fields, and Moran & Mack; and music by Irving Berlin, Harry Tierney, and Victor Herbert.
 It runs 123 performances.

 1921 Birthday of Joseph Papp, founder and longtime executive director of the New York Shakespeare Festival/Public Theater.
 Aside from the annual free productions of Shakespeare in New York's Central Park, Papp's NYSF presents annual subscription seasons of works by two generations of theatre artists, with a special emphasis on work by and about minorities.
 Productions under his auspices include A Chorus Line, Hair, Two Gentlemen of Verona, The Pirates of Penzance, and That Championship Season.

 1965 A musical classic returns to the New York stage as the Music Theater of Lincoln Center revives Kismet at the New York State Theater.
 Alfred Drake returns to the role he originated in the Broadway production of the musical for the length of its six-week run.

 1976 Godspell opens at Broadway's Broadhurst Theatre following a 2,124 performance Off-Broadway run.
 The Stephen Schwartz musical directed and conceived by John-Michael Tebelak is based on the Gospel according to St. Matthew.
 It closes on September 4, 1977, after 527 performances.